forestgrape/coronavirus/1_introduction/suggestions.md

 Increased infection probability:
 * *Increased Exposure to Viruses:* Being in a densely populated and poorly ventilated indoor spaces.
-* *Increased Susceptibility to Viruses:* Diminished immune system (long party nights) and increased inhalation of air (e.g. sports, high altitude)
+* *Increased Susceptibility to Viruses:*
+  * Diminished immune system (e.g. long party nights).
+  * Deep inhalation causes more particles to reach the lungs (e.g. sports, high altitude).

 Keeping benefits and risks in mind:
 * Whether, when and what to do and care about
 * Whether to take additional carefulness otherwhere.
-E.g. in the Tour the France 2020 not a single cyclist has caught Covid-19 [to confirm] despite excessive sports diminishes the immune system.
+E.g. in the Tour the France 2020 not a single cyclist has caught Covid-19 [to confirm] despite  sports at the limits diminishes the immune system.
 Likely they were able to reduce exposure to viruses by being careful and a good overall organization.

 ## Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
 We live in groups with complex interactions, so *we* stands for groups of friends, families, communities, societies, countries and even us all.

 Respecting others to handle and view Covid differently yields an approach with base protections: enabling people to avoid it, but not narrowing others much.